Site optimization to increase traffic is usually segmented into two parts:

 2. Website enhancements

-Optimizers should be aware of the Google Ad Manager Partner Guidelines and the Google Webmaster Guidelines and optimize your site without violating any of the policies or quality guidelines.
+Optimizers should be aware of the Google Ad Manager Partner Guidelines and the Spam policies for Google web search and optimize your site without violating any of the policies or quality guidelines.
 If any of the following optimizations are done, your account may be at risk of being disabled.

 Google ads, search boxes or search results may not be: